 - See also: fasta-format

-- I have 24 facts about Stockholm format. what would you like to know? email me and let me know how I can help.
+- Have a question about Stockholm format not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia:

 Feature Description Description ------- ----------- -------------- RF ReFerence annotation Often the consensus RNA or protein sequence is used as a reference Any non-gap character (e.g. x's) can indicate consensus/conserved/match columns .'s or -'s indicate insert columns ~'s indicate unaligned insertions Upper and lower case can be used to discriminate strong and weakly conserved residues respectively MM Model Mask Indicates which columns in an alignment should be masked, such that the emission probabilities for match states corresponding to those columns will be the background distribution.